 In addition to her assistantship responsibilities at the university, Luttig served as assistant conductor and treasurer for the Festival Singers of Florida.
 During the COVID-19 pandemic, Luttig also co-founded and co-directed the Her Story Virtual Summer Music Camps, serving girls around the country through music and leadership training.

-Prior to moving to Tallahassee, Luttig was Visiting Choral Director and Visiting Instructor of Music at Washington and Lee University, where she directed The University Singers, Cantatrici, and The Men’s Glee Club, and mentored students in the Choral Conducting Mentorship Program.
+Prior to Tallahassee, Luttig was Visiting Choral Director and Visiting Instructor of Music at Washington and Lee University, where she directed The University Singers, Cantatrici, and The Men’s Glee Club, and mentored students in the Choral Conducting Mentorship Program.
 Her top auditioned ensemble toured internationally in the spring, performing in venues around Scotland.
 Previously, she taught 6th grade general music in Princeton, NJ, and PreK-12 at St. Andrew’s School in Savannah, Georgia as Choral Director and General Music Teacher.

 Luttig has presented at professional development conferences across the country including the National American Choral Directors Association Student Leadership Academy, National Association for Music Education Eastern Region, Florida Music Educators Association, and the California Choral Directors Association.

 She is an active clinician, most recently serving as clinician/conductor for the Georgia Music Educators (GMEA) District 7 Elementary Honor Chorus and FSU Summer Choral Camp.
 Additional invited conducting roles include working with the Princeton Girlchoir and Princeton Boychoir, Westminster Neighborhood Children's Choir, RISE Chorales, Savannah Children’s Choir.